Free Consultation / 24 Hours a Day (614) 500-3836

 What’s Considered in a Judicial Release Hearing in Ohio?

-• The relationship between the offender and the victim
+• The relationship between the offender and the victim.

-• The offender’s prior criminal record if applicable, and the likelihood of reoffending
+• The offender’s prior criminal record, if applicable, and the likelihood of reoffending.

 How a Lawyer Helps Your Motion for Judicial Release

-By working with an experienced and dedicated lawyer who understands the Ohio judicial release process, you can determine eligibility early-on, ensure your motion is complete and timely, and, most importantly – avoid obstacles before triggering a denial.
-At LHA, we have decades of criminal defense experience and are authorities in Ohio’s sentencing guidelines.
-We know what it takes to demonstrate rehabilitation and will passionately advocate for your release.
+It takes considerable legal skill to demonstrate why someone should be released early, so you need to build the most persuasive argument possible.
+By working with an experienced Columbus defense lawyer who understands the Ohio judicial release process, you can confirm eligibility early, ensure the motion is complete and timely, and avoid the procedural missteps that trigger a denial.
+At LHA, we have decades of criminal defense experience and a working knowledge of Ohio’s sentencing guidelines.
+We know what it takes to demonstrate rehabilitation and will advocate persuasively for your release.

 The Process for Judicial Release in Ohio